Nonadiabatic geometric quantum gates with on-demand trajectories: Introduction

-It is well-known that geometric phases are intrinsic robust against the operational errors \cite{robust, robust2, robust3}, and thus quantum gates induced by geometric phases have built-in fault-tolerance.
-Besides, to decrease the time of quantum systems exposed in the environment, fast nonadiabatic geometric quantum gates (NGQG) are more preferable \cite{nonad, nonad2, nonad3}.
-During the last two-decades, we have seen great progress in this field \cite{loop2,loop3,loop,loop4,loop5,loop6,TChen2020,CYDing20212,liangyan2023,Cheny2023,DLeibfried2003,du2006,YXu2020,PZZhao2021}.
-However, due to the difficulty of calculating geometric phases for arbitrary trajectories, only specifically loops \cite{loop, loop2, loop3, loop4, loop5, loop6}, usually constructed by the longitude and latitude lines on the Bloch sphere, are proposed to implement NGQG, with sudden changes of the Hamiltonian parameters.
-These settings introduce more experimentally requirements in implementing geometric quantum gates, and more unacceptably, they will smear the intrinsic robustness of geometric phases.
+It is also well known that geometric phases are intrinsically robust against operational errors \cite{robust, robust2, robust3}, and quantum gates induced by geometric phases thus have built-in fault tolerance.
+In addition, to decrease the time that quantum systems are exposed to the environment, fast nonadiabatic geometric quantum gates (NGQGs) are preferable \cite{nonad, nonad2, nonad3}.
+During the last two decades, we have seen great progress in this field \cite{loop2,loop3,loop,loop4,loop5,loop6,xu2014protecting,xu2014universal,TChen2020,CYDing20212,liangyan2023,Cheny2023,DLeibfried2003,du2006,YXu2020,PZZhao2021}; however, due to the difficulty of calculating geometric phases for arbitrary trajectories, only specific loops \cite{loop, loop2, loop3, loop4, loop5, loop6, xu2014protecting, xu2014universal}, usually constructed from longitude and latitude lines on the Bloch sphere, are proposed for implementing NGQGs, and these result in sudden changes of the Hamiltonian parameters.
+These settings introduce more experimental requirements for implementing geometric quantum gates, and more unacceptably, they will smear the intrinsic robustness of geometric phases.

-Here, we address the above obstacles by presenting a general protocol to construct NGQG with on demanded trajectories, by modulating the applied pulse shapes.
-Our scheme adopts a reverse engineering \cite{reverse,Odelin2019} of the target Hamiltonian using only smooth pulse, avoiding the sudden change of the system¡¯s Hamiltonian, which also removes the difficulty of calculating geometric phases.
-Besides, we can further optimize the gate performance among different trajectories under various scenarios, and numerical simulations versifies its enhancement in the gate quality.
-Therefore, our protocol presents a promising approach for high-fidelity and strong-robust NGQG for large-scale quantum computation.
+Here, we address the above obstacles by presenting a general protocol to construct NGQGs with on-demand trajectories by modulating the applied pulse shapes.
+Our scheme adopts a reverse engineering \cite{reverse,Odelin2019,li2020app,zhao2020gener} of the target Hamiltonian using only smooth pulses, avoiding sudden changes in the system’s Hamiltonian, which also removes the difficulty of calculating geometric phases.
+We can also further optimize the gate performance among different trajectories under various scenarios, and numerical simulations verify the enhancement in the gate quality.
+In addition, we present an implementation of our 74 scheme with superconducting circuits and show that it has improved gate performance.
+Our protocol therefore presents a promising approach for high-fidelity and strong-robust NGQGs for large-scale quantum computation.